rokcoder-appleii/My-Apple-II-5.25-archive/README.md

 Faulty disk by the look of it :(

 ## CLIFFORD
-- [A] HELLO - _Somewhat improved "Disk belongs to..." - tihngs are getting better!_
+- [A] HELLO - _Somewhat improved "Disk belongs to..." - things are getting better!_
 - [B] MINI-ASSEMBLER - _Presumably a mini-assembler_
 - [B] ZENITH (Nasir) - _3D game_
 - [B] FALCONS (?) - _Fun arcade game_